chasewnelson/SARS-CoV-2-ORF3d/README.md

 The following supplementary data are provided in this GitHub repository:

-1. `SARS-related-CoV_ALN.fasta`: the whole-genome multiple sequence alignment (between-taxa analysis) of *n*=21 genomes of the species *Severe acute respiratory syndrome-related coronavirus*.
+1. `SARS-related-CoV_ALN.fasta`: whole-genome multiple sequence alignment of *n*=21 genomes of the species *Severe acute respiratory syndrome-related coronavirus* (between-taxa analysis).
 See [manuscript](#citation) for details.
 Note that the pangolin-CoV GD/1 sequence has been masked as `N`, because GISAID permission is required for data access.

 2. `SARS-related-CoV_ALN.gtf`: Gene Transfer Format (GTF) file giving gene positions within `SARS-related-CoV_ALN.fasta`.

 3. `Supplementary_Tables.xlsx`: Supplementary Tables referred to in the [manuscript](#citation).